Archive

 • Photos – these don’t require the same attention to detail that actual passport photos demand.
 Ours were taken against a grimy, green wall by a market merchant for E30.
 While in line, I even saw people who simply printed off small black and white photos from a digital camera on a regular printer.

 • Employer Cover Letter – This is basically just a restatement of all the information contained in the actual application.
 Your employer is basically just explaining what you will do here, how you will be compensated and why they aren’t hiring a Swazi.
+I have found they can be pretty anal about this.
+Make sure it is properly addressed to the Chief Immigration Officer and that it includes your name in a subject line.

 • Proof of advert of post – They are again wanting to make sure you aren’t taking a job that a Swazi could be doing.
 Your employer is supposed to provide proof that they actually advertized this job rather than just offering it to a foreign national.
 I don’t know how this works for most people, but since Beth and I were coming as Missionaries, we were able to ignore this requirement.